la-jeryl/todo_app_v2/README.md

 I was able to finish the version 2 of the Todo API plus along with the tests on both the APIs and Controllers of Todos and Lists.

 For the Todo Client, I created it as a bare project and also added tailwind css.
+I also used tesla and phx.gen.auth.

 ## Getting Started <a name = "getting_started"></a>